 Policy Statement: The Canadian Canola Growers Association supports a balanced approach to the protection of intellectual property rights in Canada - one that encourages investment in Canadian agricultural research and development of new technologies, and delivers that technology and its benefits to growers at an affordable price.

-Agriculture and Agri-Food Canada (AAFC) is currently reviewing the results of their fall 2013 consultation on modernizing and streamlining the variety registration.
-To read CCGA’s response to AAFC's consultation, click here.
+Agriculture and Agri-Food Canada (AAFC) is currently working to modernize and streamline the variety registration system and regulatory framework.
+To read CCGA’s response to AAFC's initial consultation document in fall 2013, click here.

 The Agricultural Growth Act (Bill C-18) received royal assent in February 2015.
 The Bill has updated Plant Breeders’ Rights Act to bring Canada into compliance with UPOV 91.
 For a background on UPOV 91 and why it's important to canola farmers, CCGA's Janelle Whitley wrote this Canola Digest article here (Jan 2015).
 For more on Bill C-18's passing, read CCGA's press release here.